 And in 2014 we established the "Happy Lawson Nursery" within one of our business sites, thus supporting employees to continue working while simultaneously bringing up children.
-We have also declared a goal of getting 90% of eligible male employees to take childcare leave, and after surpassing 80% in fiscal 2016, the figure reached 90% in fiscal 2018 and 95.7% in fiscal 2021.
-By encouraging men to play a greater role in raising their children, we aim to become a company that is comfortable to work at for both men and women.
+We have also declared a goal of getting 90% of eligible male employees to take childcare leave, and after surpassing 80% in fiscal 2016, the figure reached 90% in fiscal 2018 and 92% in fiscal 2022.